GLOSSARY @F-L-O-W

 achievement

-in Human Motivation (1988).
-It is the motivation to
+Motivation (1988).
+It is the motivation to perform difficult and

 affect

-outward emotional expression.
-Someone with a flat affect
+emotional expression.
+Someone with a flat affect expresses little

 affective